bibleexchange/courses/james-reynolds-sr-sermon-outlines/001/005_the-pattern-of-the-church/the-pattern-church.md

 > John 8:32 And ye shall know the truth, and the truth shall make you free.

-SAVED - SOZO ... heal, preserve, make whole
+SAVED - SOZO &hellip; heal, preserve, make whole